KalpeshKakulite/Credit-EDA-Case-Study/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

 To develop your understanding of the domain, you are advised to independently research a little about risk analytics - understanding the types of variables and their significance should be enough).

+**Steps Involved:**

+1. Importing Libraries
+2. Loading and Analysing the DATA
+3. Data Cleaning & Manipulation
+4. Handling Outliers
+5. Handling Null Values
+6. Exploratory Data Analysis (EDA)

+**Libraries Used: **
+1. NumPy as np
+2. Pandas as pd
+3. Matplotlib.pyplot as plt
+4. Seaborn as sns

+**Inferences:**
+1. Loan taken for the purpose of Repairs looks to have highest default rate
+2. Huge number application have been rejected by bank or refused by client which are applied for Repair or Other. from this we can infer that repair is considered high risk by bank.
+Also, either they are rejected or bank offers loan on high interest rate which is not feasible by the clients and they refuse the loan.
+3. The previous application pension has the highest and most positive effect: (a) The customer asked how much for a previous application (b) The final amount of debt on a previous application approved by the bank (c) The price of good goods the client requested in the previous application.
+4. How much the client has requested in the previous application is largely influenced by the price of Good Goods the client has requested in the previous application
+5. The final amount of credit previously issued to the customer, after approval has a significant effect on the amount of the application and the amount of good assets that the client requested in the previous application.